Variegated Cupid Peperomia (Peperomia scandens 'Variegata') Care Indoors

 Is Variegated Cupid Peperomia toxic?

 Variegated Cupid Peperomia like other Peperomia Plants is non-toxic to humans and pets.
-The plants are safe to grow indoors.
+They are among the pet-safe plants ideal for growing indoors.

 Variegated Cupid Peperomia, Peperomia scandens 'Variegata'